 American Express (AXP)

-American Express demonstrated its pricing power quite recently as it raised the annual fee on its Platinum Card from $550 all the way to $695.
+American Express demonstrated its pricing power last year as it raised the annual fee on its Platinum Card from $550 all the way to $695.

 The company also stands to directly benefit in an inflationary environment.